AidenMontigny/User-Group-Management/README.md

 <h2>Project Walk-through:</h2>

 <p align="left">
 The first step is to create a new user.
-Once you've clicked on "New," you'll need to fill out the basic information for the user, including their first name, last name, and user logon name. <br/><br/>
+Once you've clicked on "New," you'll need to fill <br/> out the basic information for the user, including their first name, <br/> last name, and user logon name. <br/><br/>
   <img src="Screenshot 2025-04-30 155151.png" height="80%" width="80%" alt="Creating New User Step 1"/>
   <br/>
 <p align="left">
- After clicking 'New,' enter the user's basic information, including first name, last name, and a logon name formatted as the first initial followed by the last name. <br/><br/>
+ After clicking 'New,' enter the user's basic information, including first name, last name,<br/> and a logon name formatted as the first initial followed by the last name. <br/><br/>
   <img src="Screenshot 2025-04-30 155200.png" height="80%" width="80%" alt="Password Setup"/>
   <br/>
 <p align="left">
 Next, create a logon password for the user.
-Be sure to select the option "User must change password at next logon" to allow the user to create their own password upon their first login. <br/><br/>
+Be sure to select the option "User must change <br/>password at next logon" to allow the user to create their own password  <br/>upon their first login. <br/><br/>
   <img src="Screenshot 2025-04-30 155206.png" height="80%" width="80%" alt="Finish User Creation"/>
   <br/>
 <p align="left">
-After completing the password setup, you'll be taken to the final page for creating the user.
-Simply click "Finish" to finalize the process, and the new user will be created. <br/><br/>
+After completing the password setup, you'll be taken to the final page for creating the user.<br/> Simply click "Finish" to finalize the process, and the new user <br/> will be created. <br/><br/>
   <img src="Screenshot 2025-04-30 155212.png" height="80%" width="80%" alt="Job Description Entry"/>
   <br/>
 <p align="left">
   Once the user is created, double-click on their name to open their profile.
-In the window that appears, enter the user’s job title in the "Description" field. <br/><br/>
+In the window <br/>that appears, enter the user’s job title in the "Description" field. <br/><br/>
   <img src="Screenshot 2025-04-30 155242.png" height="80%" width="80%" alt="Group Creation"/>
   <br/>
   <p align="left">
-After assigning the user a job title, the next step is to create a corresponding group to add them to. <br/><br/>
+After assigning the user a job title, the next step is to create a corresponding group to add<br/> them to. <br/><br/>
   <img src="Screenshot 2025-04-30 155348.png" height="80%" width="80%" alt="User Group Assignment Tab"/>
   <br/>
 <p align="left">